 A botanically-based supplement that could help with improved metabolism and weight loss?
 Apparently so.

 Green tea and l-theanine are common ingredients in weight loss supplements and combination botanical formulas.

 Unlike “magical weight loss” products that promise they will “burn fat like crazy,” l-theanine doesn’t work that way.
 Instead, studies show long-term use of the amino acid could support metabolism, thereby enhancing healthy weight management.

-This, in fact, includes one of the most-dreaded and deadliest chronic diseases of all: cancer.
+This includes one of the most dreaded and deadliest chronic diseases of all: cancer.

 As a rule, antioxidants keep out free radicals from having their way with the body and its systems.
 As it so happens, free radicals can be one of the many ways cancer cells develop, grow, and proliferate.

 Studies suggest, however, that l-theanine can particularly target cancerous cells.
 In one particular study, the compound was shown inhibiting the growth of cancer cells in the lungs, in a way helping fight lung cancer.

 WHERE TO FIND L-THEANINE (WITH OTHER SOOTHING INGREDIENTS)